FengZhenhua/DAC-CSR/README.md

 ```

 ## News
+* 2018-03-13: Add Test code for AFLW as well as a pre-trained DAC-CSR model.
+The training code is coming soon.
 * 2017-05-07: Add results/*.fig files for the results on the AFLW and COFW datasets.
 You can open them using Matlab and add your results for comparison.